Fabrizio Van Marciano is a proud father of two, a devoted husband, a professional blogger, a YouTube content creator, and a Podcaster.

 So right now, I’m doing a little more than just blogging at Magnet4Blogging.

-I’m spending a lot of my time building my online business as a freelance web designer and content creator at Fabrizio Van Marciano Dot Com.
+I’m spending a lot of time building my online business as a freelance web designer and content creator at Fabrizio Van Marciano Dot Com.

 Based on my experience in developing websites and blogs over the past 12 years, I have created an online course that helps entrepreneurs, startups, and bloggers develop a unique professional WordPress website using Oxygen Builder.